SysKitTeam/docs-trace/how-to/create-snapshot.md

 # Create Snapshot

 A snapshot in the context of SysKit Trace is a collection of all the Office 365 configuration settings taken at a specific point in time.
-There are two ways to obtain a snapshot in SysKit Trace:
+There are two ways to create a snapshot in SysKit Trace:

 ## Take Snapshot Wizard